Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

 1. Review the graph and adjust the `resources.limits.cpu` as needed.

    The presence of CPU throttling does not always indicate a problem, but if a service is being slow or experiencing latency issues, adjusting `resources.limits.cpu` may be beneficial.

    For example:

    * If the pod is being throttled at or near 100% for any period of time, then adjustments are likely needed.
    * If the service's response time is critical, then adjusting the pod's resources to greatly reduce or eliminate any CPU throttling may be required.

    > **NOTE:** The `resources.requests.cpu` are used by the Kubernetes scheduler to decide which node to place the pod on and do not impact CPU Throttling.
 The `resources.limits.cpu` can never be lower than the `resources.requests.cpu`.

-### For Memory Usage
+### Memory usage

 1. Select the **Memory Usage** drop-down to see the Memory Usage graph for the pod during the selected time (from the top right).